2023 Best Value Natural Resources & Conservation Master's Degree Schools

 UD excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Natural Resources & Conservation Master’s Degree Schools list.

-University of Illinois at Springfield ranked #19 on this year’s Best Value Natural Resources & Conservation Master’s Degree Schools list.
-UIS is a small public school located in the city of Springfield.
+University of Illinois at Springfield came in at #19 in this year’s edition of the Best Value Natural Resources & Conservation Master’s Degree Schools ranking.
+UIS is a small public school located in the midsize city of Springfield.

-Out-of-state tuition fees for graduate students at UIS are $16,757 per year.
+The average tuition and fees for an out-of-state graduate students at UIS are $16,757 a year.

-Virginia Tech did quite well in this year’s ranking of the best places for natural resources and conservation students to get a master’s degree.
-It came in at #20 on the list.
+With a ranking of #20, Virginia Tech did quite well on this year’s best value schools for natural resources and conservation students working on their master’s degree.
 Virginia Tech is a very large public school located in the city of Blacksburg.

 Out-of-state tuition fees for graduate students at Virginia Tech are $31,443 per year.